 Tip: Open the Process Manager associated with the SQL Server client.
 From the Failover Assistant tab, under Node Information, make sure that both the Production Node and Passive Node(s) have the green light.

 All the clients in the CommCell must be able to reach the standby CommServe host after the failover, either through a proxy or any other method used to communicate with the standby CommServe host.

 If the CommServe is currently in a "lockdown" mode where client certificate authentication is forced during installation, reset the CommServe lockdown by setting the Force per-client certificate authentication option to No from the CommCell Console > Control Panel > Certificate Administration dialog box.
 (This setting can be re-enabled once the failover is completed.)
 For more information on client certificates, see Client Certificates - Enforcing Authentication of Client Certificates during Installations.

 If you have data Interface Pairs (DIP) defined, make sure that the floating CommServe name or IP address of both production and standby nodes are used to configure multiples DIP routes.

 For more information about setting up DIPs, see Dedicated Backup Network.

-For more information on creating this additional setting, see Disabling Activities and Schedules After a Planned Failover.
+For more information on enabling this additional setting, see Global Settings.

 Tip: The SQL client will have the Failover Assistant tab as shown in the following sample image.